jhatala-myth/faz-log-backup/README.md

 # faz-log-backup
-Logs backup script from FortiAnalyzer
+Logs backup script from FortiAnalyzer using FortiAPI